 We value the use of recreational and distraction play.
 Procedures are only performed when necessary following discussion and informed consent is obtained.Our aim is to provide the highest standard of care through evidence based practice, we liaise with the multi-disciplinary team to ensure continuity of care and the department provides an environment conducive to learning and teaching.

 The children’s community nursing team was established in 1995.
 Since then the team has grown in response to the need to provide ‘care closer to home’ for children and young people.

-The team is based within the new Children’s Outpatients’ Department at Tameside Hospital and provides nursing care for all children aged 0 to19 years old in the local community of Tameside and Glossop.
+The team is based within the Children’s Outpatients’ Department at the hospital and provides nursing care for all children aged 0 to19 years old in the local community of Tameside and Glossop.
 The team can be contacted on 0161 922 5251 (voicemail available).

 The team has worked hard to be responsive to the needs of the local community and has developed a co-ordinator role for easy access to a senior nurse between the hours of 10am and 6pm Monday to Sunday.
 The team runs clinics in the afternoon from 1-6pm, offering a service to non acutely ill children for such things as wound checks, burns dressings, BP recordings and long term condition management.